Run by School of Natural Sciences

 Grades A- to A**: Clear understanding, wide and thorough knowledge of the concept of climate change.
 Evidence of substantial reading, and knowledge of recent developments in the understanding of historical and future climate change at a range of spatial and temporal scales.
 Clear awareness of multidisciplinary issues with greater social, cultural and economic emphasis.
 Detailed quantification and explanation of derivations.
 Critical evaluation with well reasoned opinion.
 Elegant and flowing presentation, with flair for subject.

-Grades D- to D+: Adequate knowledge of the concept of climate change.
-A basic multidisciplinary approach of issues.
+Grades C- to C+: Adequate knowledge of the concept of climate change with a basic multidisciplinary approach to the issues.
 Presentation of appropriate examples to illustrate the spatial and temporal variability in climate change and the evidence that highlights this, the predictions for future trends in climate and the suggested socio-environmental implications.
 Structured, accurate and relevant description.
 Some quantification and basic level of critical evaluation expected.

 Outline major patterns of past global and regional climate change at a range of temporal scales.